 - Joseph needed to relinquish the feelings toward his brothers and trust God to use him in spite of all that happened against him.
-(Genesis 37, 39-45, and 50:17-21)
+(Genesis 37, Genesis 39, and Genesis 50:17-21)

 In each of these examples, surrender brought victory and a clearer understanding of who God is and his ability to do what he says.
 We see his power at work in and around us, and we will see his faithfulness as he accomplishes far more than we could ever imagine.

 So, how can we let go of the things that burden us?
 Letting go means I am not in charge.
 I admit that is a tough one.
 I want to be in charge and my flesh often screams for control.
 But God wants to be Lord of my life so that His Spirit flourishes in me.
 As we talk to Him about what we are facing, a trusting relationship begins to grow.
 We bring everything of concern to him and look for his perspective.
 We can ask for his guidance as to what our response should be.
 The more we trust him for the everyday things we face, the easier it will be to leave things in his care.

 We need to know that God has plans for our future and our welfare (Jeremiah 29:11-13).
 When we recognize that he has our good in mind, we can trust him for what is ahead.
 He uses every circumstance to reveal himself to us and grow our faith.

 Surrendering control may seem like jumping off a cliff into the unknown.
 It is allowing God to catch us in his net of trust, knowing He will not fail us.
 With that step of faith, he will reveal his power in us and through us to handle whatever comes our way.